The following divisions and units make up the Fairhaven Police Department:

 The Fairhaven Police Department owns two Harley-Davidson police motorcycles which are used for traffic control and enforcement and for special events.

-Detective Marc Darmofal is assigned to the unit.
+Detective Marc Darmofal and Officer Laurie Cannon are assigned to the unit.

 The Fairhaven Police Department operates the oldest continuously working police motorcycle in the North East part of the United States, a 1978 Harley Davidson Electra Glide, obtained new in 1978 via a state grant.
 Special thanks goes to Jerry’s Auto and Cycle Service and Artistic Auto Body of Fairhaven, which donated hundreds of hours to restore the motorcycle and keep it operational.